JackDanna/FogentRoleplayTemplate/README.md

 **Example**

-Javk Wick the Rogue has two daggers he's dual-weilding.
-He wants to calculate the "Dual-wielded Slash Close Melee" Combat Roll his dagger's allow him to perfom.
+Javk Wick the Rogue has two daggers he's dual-wielding.
+He wants to calculate the "Dual-wielded Slash Close Melee" Combat Roll his dagger's allow him to perform.
 First, we start with determining what the Governing Skill is for "Dual-wielded Slash Close Melee" which is "Close Melee".
 Next, we determine that Javk's "Close Melee" Dice Pool is 6d6.
 Then, we adjust the tier of the Base Dice by the Combat Roll's Base Dice Adjustment which takes us from tier 0 (3d6) to tier 1 (1d8, 2d6), meaning the resulting Dice Pool is now "1d8, 5d6".
 Finally, we modify "1d8, 5d6" by the Combat Roll's Dice Pool Modifier of "+1d6" resulting in a "1d8, 6d6" Dice Pool for our Combat Roll.

 ## Resource Pool Max Calculation